Large N Optimization for multi-matrix systems: Methods

-We used a standard "minimize" function from the scipy.optimize library.
-We used two methods, the BFGS and the CG methods.
-We found that the BFGS method is slightly faster, but for large loop truncations, the CG method is more stable.
+We used a standard \texttt{minimize} function from the \texttt{scipy.optimize} library.
+We used two methods, the \texttt{BFGS} and the \texttt{CG} methods.
+We found that the \texttt{BFGS} method is slightly faster, but for large loop truncations, the \texttt{CG} method is more stable.
 Both these methods require the evaluation of the gradient.
 This is achieved by calculating for each iteration the derivatives of the loops with respect to the master variables

 The initial master variables configuration consists of a randomly generated real vector and of a randomly generated real matrix.
-For Focker-Planck (and underlying $d=0$) type systems, we have set as convergence criteria that the norm of the gradient vector becomes less than $\sqrt{N(N+1)} \,10^{-16}$.
+For Fokker-Planck (and the underlying $c=0$) type systems, we have set as convergence criteria that the norm of the gradient vector becomes less than $\sqrt{N(N+1)} \,10^{-16}$.
 In other words, at convergence, a typical gradient vector element has norm of order $10^{-16}$.
 Convergence of the algorithm is remarkably stable, with the energy monotonically decreasing to zero in successive iterations.
 Depending on the size of the truncation, the energy at convergence is $\sim 10^{-24} - 10^{-31}$.
 The norm of the gradient components typically range from $\sim 10^{-15} - 10^{-20}$.
-At convergence, the Schwinger-Dyson equations ($\tilde\omega(c)=0, c=1, ... , N_{\Omega}$) are satisfied to typical accuracy $\sim 10^{-10} - 10^{-18}$.
+At convergence, the Schwinger-Dyson equations are satisfied to typical accuracy $\sim 10^{-10} - 10^{-18}$.
 With a 3.0 GHz Mac, the codes take from about a few seconds for $N_{\text{Loops}} = 37 $, about two hours for $N_{\text{Loops}} = 2615 $ and more than a day for $N_{\text{Loops}} = 8923 $.

-The large $N$ background of the $d=1$ matrix quantum mechanics used to generate the spectra discussed below use $N=94$.
+For spectra of the MQM ($c = 1$) systems discussed in \ref{sec:matrix-quantum-mechanics-and-spectrum}, we use $N = 94$ to generate large $N$ background.
 The initial master variables configuration again consists of a randomly generated real vector and of a randomly generated real matrix.
 The convergence criteria is that the norm of the gradient vector becomes less than $\sqrt{N(N+1)} \,10^{-16}$.
 Again, for $N_{\text{Loops}} = 37 $, converge is achieved in hours, while for $N_{\text{Loops}} = 8923$ convergence takes days.